Secretchronicles/main-website/content/fi/pages/download.md

 sulje arkistonhallinta, klikkaa oikealla hiiren painikkeella .deb pakettia, ja valitse avaa paketin asentajalla.

-You can try can you install .deb package by double clicking it on file manager.
-If it does not work, and opens it as archive, close that archive manager, right click .deb package, and select open with package installer.

 Vaihtoehtoisesti, asentaaksesi paketin komentorivillä, ensimmäiseksi mene kansioon johon latasit paketin:

 ~~~~~~~~~~~~~~~~~~~~~